ethereum-oasis-op/L2/workitems/l2-transaction-fees/l2-transaction-fees-v1.0-psd01.md

 #### **[R6]**

-A L2 MUST provide a capability to estimate a Transaction Fee based on a given Transaction and the current operating state of the L2.
+An L2 MUST provide a capability to estimate a Transaction Fee based on a given Transaction and the current Operating Conditions of the L2.

-Note that L2 operating state refers to a combination of transaction volume being processed on an L2 and the state of all Accounts on an L2.
+Note that L2 Operating Conditions refer to a combination of the current volume of L2 transactions waiting to be processed on an L2 and all the transactions currently being processed on an L2.

 [[R6]](#r6) Testability: Given a transaction for whom a resource consumption can be calculated based on a software emulation of the relevant L2 State Transition function which is testable, and given a Fee price based on the state of current resource consumption of the L2, and given that the testable requirements [[R1]](#r1) through [[R5]](#r5) are required to be implemented for [[R6]](#r6), the requirement [[R6]](#r6) itself is testable.